 The Chanoud Garh is a 200,000 sq. ft. palace, located in the remote countryside by the village of the same name, in Pali, India.
-A restored 300 year-old palace, the palace was once a stay for the Maharajah in his travels, and today it keeps the same preparedness to its rooms.
+A restored 300-year-old palace, the palace was once a stay for the Maharajah in his travels, and today it keeps the same preparedness in its rooms.

 More than just a palace, though, Chanoud Garh is a home.
 Upon arrival, guests will meet their hosts, the family that owns and keeps the palace, down through 14 generations at the place.

-During the day, guests are also welcome to visit the nearby village (by camel or jeep safari or on foot), explore the saltpans and the Chanoud Lake.
-All these, of course, accompanied by guides well educated in the local history and life.
+During the day, guests are also welcome to visit the nearby village (by camel or jeep safari or on foot), and explore the saltpans and the Chanoud Lake.
+All these, of course, are accompanied by guides well-educated in the local history and life.

 Chanoud Garh is the perfect example of a home-like stay in a place surrounded by age-old luxury and grandeur, far unlike your traditional hotel experience.

 Chanoud Garh boasts seven unique suites, each with multiple rooms, such as an entry hall and dressing room.
 The Chanoud Garh was renovated to include unobtrusive modern amenities, such as air-conditioning, refrigerator and Internet access – all without detracting from its majestic, age-old grandeur.
 Each suite has its own purpose, history and personality, as befits such a splendid building.